beakbahama/log/docs/time-is-freedom.md

 - **Resolve Societal Issues at Their Root**: By providing equitable access to resources and fostering a society built on well-being, the GI tackles systemic issues like economic inequality, environmental degradation, and public health challenges, creating a more just and sustainable world.
 - **Eliminate Crime by Addressing Root Causes**: Through universal access to essential resources, education, and opportunities, the GI eliminates the conditions that lead to crime, fostering safer and more harmonious communities without reliance on punitive systems.

-For a deeper dive into these transformations, check out the full [GI Benefits](https://github.com/whomanatee/plan/blob/main/docs/benefits.md) document.
+For a deeper dive into these benefits, visit the [GI Benefits](https://github.com/whomanatee/plan/blob/main/docs/benefits.md) document.